MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/troubleshoot-onboarding-windows-defender-advanced-threat-protection.md

 If the deployment fails, you can check the output of the script on the machines.

-If the onboarding completed successfully but the machines are not showing up in the **Machines list** after an hour, see [Troubleshoot onboarding issues](#troubleshoot-onboarding-issues) for additional errors that might occur.
+If the onboarding completed successfully but the machines are not showing up in the **Machines list** after an hour, see [Troubleshoot onboarding issues on the machine](#troubleshoot-onboarding-issues-on-the-machine) for additional errors that might occur.

 ## Troubleshoot onboarding when deploying with a script